iFixit/itbrokeand.ifixit.com/_posts/2015-01-13-matryoshka-configurable-caching-library-for-php.md

 // caller.
 The values are returned in the same order as the
 // provided keys.
 $values = $cache->getAndSetMultiple($keys, function($missing) {
-   // Use the id's to fill in the missing values. foreach ($missing as $key => $primaryKey) {
+   // Use the ids to fill in the missing values. foreach ($missing as $key => $primaryKey) {
       $missing[$key] = getValueFromDb($primaryKey);
    }